 LocationSeoul, South Korea

-From the architect.
+Text description provided by the architects.
 The private gallery and house is sited in the hills of the Kangbuk section of Seoul, Korea.
 The project was designed as an experiment parallel to a research studio on “the architectonics of music.”
 The basic geometry of the building is inspired by a 1967 sketch for a music score by the composer Istvan Anhalt, “Symphony of Modules,” which was discovered in a book by John Cage titled “Notations.”

 Three pavilions; one for entry, one residence, and one event space, appear to push upward from a continuous gallery level below.
 A sheet of water establishes the plane of reference from above and below.
 The idea of space as silent until activated by light is realized in the cutting of 55 skylight strips in the roofs of the three pavilions.